GabeScott/standard-works-vault/General Conference/2012 April - As We Close This Conference.md

 # As We Close This Conference

-*By Thomas S. Monson - President of the Church*
+By President Thomas S. Monson - *President of the Church*

 *Given in the April session of the 2012 General Conference*

+>*May you ponder the truths you have heard, and may they help you to become even better than you were when conference began.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2012/04/as-we-close-this-conference?lang=eng)